Vicky-analyst/Global-superstore-analysis/README.md

 #### Profit OverTime Analysis and Findings

-- **APAC** Market generate the highest Revenue with over 0.5% increase accross the years
+- **APAC** Market generate the highest Revenue with over 0.5% increase across the years
 - The Top 3 OUT OF Top 5 countries generate 45.1% Revenue, showing **United State** generating the highest sales
 - There is significant increase in gross Profit & Revenue overtime
-- The **4th Quater** generate the highest revenue of $3.9M and is seen with a significate increase accross the Years
+- The **4th Quater** generate the highest revenue of $3.9M and is seen with a significate increase across the Years
 - Weekdays generate the highest revenue and profit with over 99%

 #### Customer-Product Analysis and Findings